waggle-sensor/plugin-image-sampler/README.md

 # Image Sampler Plugin

 This plugin utilizes [PyWaggle](https://github.com/waggle-sensor/pywaggle) library to capture frames from a stream.
 Captured frames are stored in a local storage as a jpeg image.

+## Usage
+Please refer to the [description](ecr-meta/ecr-science-description.md#how-to-use).

 ## Developer Notes